jameshanlon/cheese/cheese/pages/replication.md

 entry management fee and will be able to sustain their business by charging for their surveys.
 Royalties on their survey income will be paid to First Thermal Ltd to sustain its running costs.
-We plan low-cost rental of our newly developed Heatview camera and Energy Tracer® blower-door equipment, optimally designed in-house for the job, free training, recently updated to be mostly online, and a sophisticated survey booking and payment system.
-We plan to grant exclusive local licenses for First Thermal Energy Tracing® to our franchisees.
+We plan low-cost rental of our newly developed Heatview camera and blower-door equipment, optimally designed in-house for the job, free training, recently updated to be mostly online, and a sophisticated survey booking and payment system.
+We plan to grant exclusive local licenses for First Thermal surveys to our franchisees.

 Working within government Covid guidelines, and with the safety of our staff and clients foremost, we have restarted surveying while our business model is